 Diesel price hiked by Tk 1 per litre, petrol and octane by Tk 2.50

-The government has hiked the diesel price by Tk 1 per litre, and petrol and octane prices by Tk 2.50 per litre.
+The government has hiked the price of diesel by Tk 1 per litre, and the prices of petrol and octane by Tk 2.50 per litre.

-The new price will be effective from May 1 (12:00am tonight), said a gazette of the Ministry of Power, Energy and Mineral Resources.
+The new prices will come into effect on May 1 (12:00am), said a gazette of the Ministry of Power, Energy and Mineral Resources.

 The government has taken a policy to adjust local fuel prices with the international market from March this year.

-In April, the price of diesel and kerosine was reduced by Tk 2.25 per litre with an automatic pricing formula but the petrol and octane remained unchanged.
+In April, diesel and kerosine prices were reduced by Tk 2.25 per litre with an automatic pricing formula while petrol and octane prices remained unchanged.

-In the first adjustment of March, diesel and kerosene prices had decreased by Tk 0.75, Octane dropped by Tk 4 and petrol by Tk 3.
+In the first adjustment of March, per litre prices of diesel and kerosene had dropped by Tk 0.75, Octane by Tk 4, and petrol by Tk 3.

 Comments